MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ---
-title: Install apps on your Microsoft Surface Hub
+title: Install apps on Surface Hub
 description: Admins can install apps can from either the Microsoft Store or the Microsoft Store for Business. ms.assetid: 3885CB45-D496-4424-8533-C9E3D0EDFD94 ms.reviewer: dpandre